Marinated Fresh Mozzarella with Herbs

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Marinated Fresh Mozzarella with Herbs is a great appetizer for any phase of the South Beach Diet, or low-carb eating plans.
-South Beach would recommend low-fat mozzarella, while other diets might prefer full fat cheese.
+Marinated Fresh Mozzarella with Herbs is a great appetizer for any phase of the original South Beach Diet, or other low-carb eating plans.
+South Beach would recommend low-fat mozzarella, while other diets will prefer full fat cheese.

 Find More Recipes Like This One: